-Wildcat Mountain Loop Trail is a 2.9 mile lightly trafficked loop trail located near Marshall, VA that offers the chance to see wildlife and is rated as moderate.
+Wildcat Mountain Loop Trail is a 2.9 mile lightly trafficked loop trail located near Marshall, Virginia that offers the chance to see wildlife and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
-Dogs are also able to use this trail.

 Settler house ruins and solitude make for a great day!
 The first part of the hike is strenuous as you have to climb over the 1st ridge using switchbacks, but the hike is flat after that.

 nice trail, good leg workout just wish there was more of a scenic view

 The website says NOT accessible to dogs.

 I thought the trail was easy not moderate.
 However, I am an active adult and didn't have my children or small dogs with me this time.
 No awesome views to look out on, but there is a rock wall that runs along the trail a little bit and there are two little rustic building structures that you come across.

 This hike was actually 4.94 miles total !!
 After reading others reviews , I decided to turn on my Fitbit activity tracker one while we hiked .
 So ...., 2.9 miles is most likely just the loop portion , plan for one mile up and back .
 Lots of spiderwebs !!
 Quiet , rocky and steep in spots .
 We enjoyed it and it's close proximity to 66 .
 Would do again for good cardio workout !